goldbergyoni/javascript-testing-best-practices/readme.md

 ```
 <br/>

-### :thumbsdown: Anti-pattern example: Mocks focus on the internals
+### ### :clap:Doing It Right Example: spies are focused on testing the requirements but as a side-effect are unavoidably touching to the internals

 ```javascript
 it("When a valid product is about to be deleted, ensure an email is sent", async () => {
     //Assume we already added here a product